taokayan/searchengine/README.md

 Please notice that page downloading will run forever.
 To finish it manually, please type ```exit``` then enter, or kill the process.

-# Step 4: Page ranking, word extraction and reverse indexing
+# 4: Page ranking, word extraction and reverse indexing
 If you have downloaded enough web pages at previous step, then it's excited to go forward.
 Restart the process then select ```3. start ranking downloaded content``` this time to start processing all downloaded pages!

 parameters: